-Laser cooling is usually not meant to be the cooling of lasers, but rather the use of dissipative light forces for reducing the random motion and thus the temperature of small particles, typically atoms or ions.
+In this article, laser cooling is not meant to be the cooling of lasers (→ laser cooling units), but rather the use of dissipative light forces for reducing the random motion and thus the temperature of small particles, typically atoms or ions.
 Depending on the mechanism used, the temperature achieved can be in the millikelvin, microkelvin, or even nanokelvin regime.
 A totally different kind of laser cooling, where macroscopic samples are cooled, is treated in a separate article on optical refrigeration.

 Methods of Laser Cooling